adntaha/adntaha.github.io/_posts/2025-09-20-cd-player-kidnapping-saga.md

 *Translation: "Mr. Taha, I'm kidnapping you after English, you've been warned", and my response was "what."
 For context, our English literature class had just started when I received this DM from him.
 It was a few confusing seconds before I realized what he meant.*

-The more helpful piece of context came from another friend, let's call him Nicolas which ran the community bike repair shop whose workspace we were about to borrow for about 5 hours.
+The more helpful piece of context came from another friend, let's call him Nicolas, which ran the community bike repair shop whose workspace we were about to borrow for about 5 hours.
 ![Instagram DM screenshot, from another friend on Friday at 1:34PM : T'as un cours rn?, I respond "oui", he responds at 1:42 PM, "Maidadouille, Hadrien a besoin d'aide", along with a picture of the CD player open on a table.](/assets/images/cd-player-kidnapping-saga/helpful-dms.png)

 *Translation: At 1:27 PM on Friday, "Are you in class right now?", "Yes", and at 1:42 PM, "Midadouille, Hadrien needs help." \[Friend #1\] is the friend who sent those ominous messages.
 I have no idea what "Midadouille" is or where it came from.*